 The performances, particularly that of matriarch Judith Roberts and Stefanie Scott, encapsulate the conflicting old and new traditions, as well as the struggle between ‘good vs evil’ duality.
 Roberts is a daunting figure who is stern and unforgiving, while Scott portrays a determined innocence looking for freedom.
 A disturbing contrast, it is handled brilliantly through both performances.
 There is also a brief role from Rory Culkin that truly achieves a strong impact that bleeds brilliantly into the conclusion.

-Posing questions of morality, the focus on religious prosecution of forbidden love is an intriguing premise to build the story around.
+Posing questions of morality, the focus on the religious prosecution of forbidden love is an intriguing premise to build the story around.
 However, speaking to the legitimacy of how this is approached is not something this review can comment on with any definitive authority.
 As a layman, It feels grounded and plausible, indeed, but some of the dialogue feels contrived and inauthentic.
-Regardless, it is deeply engrossing and the audience’s perception of authenticity is certain to lead to interesting discussion on the predominate religious themes defining The Last Thing Mary Saw.
+Regardless, it is deeply engrossing and the audience’s perception of authenticity is certain to lead to an interesting discussion on the predominant religious themes defining The Last Thing Mary Saw.

 Undeniably, the appeal of The Last Thing Mary Saw will be limited in its nuanced approach, but this affords an incisive focus sure to resonate to those seeking a captivating experience.
 The themes of religion, though competently portrayed, lacks the sensationalism that is needed to successfully orchestrate a lasting mark.
 However, the script, performances, and worldbuilding make the film a stand-out worthy of exploration – just approach with patience and immerse yourself in the world Edoardo Vitaletti has crafted.